Yahialqur/bestLook/README.md

 # 🧠 Face Shape Analyzer & Style Recommender

-This project uses AI to detect your face shape through a webcam and recommends personalized hairstyles based on your facial features and structure.
+This project uses AI to detect your face shape through a webcam and recommends personalized hairstyles and glasses based on your facial features and structure.

 ## 🌐 Live Demo
 [Coming Soon]